 Pro Tip: Leaves left sitting in water can increase bacteria and shorten the lifespan of roses.

-Step 4) Using a clean knife or scissors, trim approximately 1 inch off the bottom of the stems at an angle.
+Step 4) Using a clean knife, scissors, or floral shears, trim approximately 1 inch off the bottom of the stems at an angle.

 Pro Tip: Trimming the stems at an angle maximizes the surface area and increases water absorption.